cryptoalgebra/algebra-integral-docs/integration-of-algebra-integral-protocol/subgraphs-and-analytics/examples-of-queries.md

 ### Current Global Data

-An example querying total pool count, transaction count, and total volume in USD and Matic:
+An example querying total pool count, transaction count, and total volume in USD and native token:

 ```graphql
 {